paps/api-store/store/DEV/LinkedIn Auto Follow DEV/LinkedIn Auto Follow DEV.md

 Stay in touch with the network without the need to be connected to every profile.

-# Our solution: Add into your account a list of LinkedIn profiles
+# Our solution: Add into your account a list of LinkedIn profiles to follow
 Starting from a Google spreadsheet filled with a list of LinkedIn profiles, Phantombuster will follow **automatically** all those profiles.
 Also, just a checkbox tick away and you can do just the opposite and unfollow each and everyone of them!